 Hone Your Skills

 As with all sports, the desire to improve, regular self-assessment and practice will make you a better flats angler.
 I’m always striving to get better and recommend fishing with experienced anglers and guides to learn from them.
 A great exercise is to wade while a partner scans the same water from a higher vantage on shore, or from the skiff, to find out how many fish swim by you that you never see.
-I work continuously to improve by regularly pushing myself to sight-fish even in difficult conditions, such as cloudy or hazy days.
+I work continuously to improve by regularly pushing myself to sight-fish in difficult conditions, such as cloudy or hazy days.
 I’ve even sight-fished in moonlight to sharpen my spotting skills.